riff-lang/site/src/doc.md

 The second is [anonymous
 functions](https://en.wikipedia.org/wiki/Anonymous_function), which
-are technically considered a part of an [expression statement](#expression-statements).
+are parsed as part of an [expression statement](#expression-statements).

 ```riff